simoninireland/epydemic/doc/cookbook/population-powerlaw-cutoff.rst

     def PowerLawWithCutoffNetwork(epydemic.NetworkGenerator):

-        N = 'hcn,n'           #: Experimental parameter for the order of the network ALPHA = 'hcn,alpha'   #: Experimental parameter for the exponent of the distribution KAPPA = 'hcn.kappa'   #: Experimewntal parameter for the cutoff of the distribution
+        N = 'hcn.N'           #: Experimental parameter for the order of the network ALPHA = 'hcn.alpha'   #: Experimental parameter for the exponent of the distribution KAPPA = 'hcn.kappa'   #: Experimewntal parameter for the cutoff of the distribution

         def __init__(self, params=None, limit=None):
             super(PowerLawWithCutoffNetwork, self).__init__(params, limit)

-        def _makePowerlawWithCutoff( self, alpha, kappa ):
+        def _makePowerlawWithCutoff(self, alpha, kappa):
             '''Create a model function for a powerlaw distribution with exponential cutoff.

             :param alpha: the exponent of the distribution